Mindfulness…for kids? Yes, indeed! Here’s how you can help your child infuse it naturally into their daily routine.

 - Listen mindfully – When walking to and from a place, find a specific sound to focus on.

-- For example, my son and I listen to the birds in the neighborhood on our daily walk to and from school.
-You can also ask your child to count all the different sounds they hear on that regular walk and see how it changes day to day.
+- For example, try actively listening for bird calls on a neighborhood walk.
+You can also ask your child to count all the different bird sounds they hear on that walk and see how it changes from day to day.

 - Eat mindfully – Before your child takes a bite of their snack, ask them to describe what they feel or smell.

-- For example, before my son eats an orange, I ask him to notice how it feels in his hands and how it smells.
-And then as I peel it, I ask him to notice the difference in how it feels and smells.
-Then finally when he takes a bite, I ask him to describe the texture as he chews, and if it tastes differently when he chews slowly.
+- For example, before eating an orange, ask your child to notice how it feels in their hands and how it smells.
+Then, as you peel the orange, ask your child to notice the difference in how it feels and smells.
+Finally, when your child takes a bite, ask them to describe the texture as they chew, and ask if it tastes differently when they chew slowly.

 - Practice gratitude – Start a bedtime gratitude practice.
-Before bedtime, spend a few minutes reflecting and talking about five things for which you are grateful.
+Before bedtime, spend a few minutes reflecting and talking about five things for which you’re grateful.
 Ask your child to describe how noticing and sharing gratitude makes them feel.

 Be a Boat